lostpebble/pullstate/README.md

 ```

 Notice, that we also made use of `update()`, which allows us to update our stores' state anywhere
-we please - over here we simply did it inside a click event to change the theme.
+we please - (literally anywhere in your JS code, not only inside React components) - over here we simply did it inside a click event to change the theme.

 Also notice, the second argument to `useStore()`: